ce-jones/OceanContrast/README_autoSARocean.md

 ## 7. Acknowledgement

 This effort was funded by the NASA 2018 *A.37 Earth Science Applications: Disaster Risk Reduction and Response* call's  Marine Oil Thickness (MOST) project, P.I.
-Frank Monaldo (NOAA).
+Francis Monaldo (NOAA).